ChrisSutcu/CODCalculator/README.md

 6. Exit the Script

 Press x at any time to exit.
-There will be a de-bugging step at the end that shows the final tracked COD points, ensure this is representative of the COD you are aiming to capture.
+There will be a de-bugging image at the end that shows the final tracked COD points, ensure this is representative of the COD you are aiming to capture.

 The script will save the results before closing.